vasi1796/k3s-proxmox-terraform-ansible/README.md

 ![alt text](pics/gui-cloudinit-config.png)

-you will need to change the user name, password, and add the ssh public key so we can connect to the VM later using Ansible and terraform. update the variables and click on `Regenerate Image`
+You will need to change the user name, password, and add the ssh public key so we can connect to the VM later using Ansible and terraform. update the variables and click on `Regenerate Image`

 Great! so now we can convert the VM to a template and start working with terraform.